sifat-ur-rahman/HealthCare-Server/README.md

 - **Payment and Confirmation:** Pay consultation fees when booking appointments, receive email confirmations and invoices, and handle automatic booking cancellations.
 - **Reviews:** Provide reviews and ratings for consulting doctors and manage previous reviews.

+### Security and Communication

+- **Authentication and Authorization:** Implement secure authentication and authorization mechanisms.
+- **Real-time Communication:** Use Agora.io for real-time video and audio communication during consultations.

 ## **Getting Started**

 1. **Clone the Repository:**